We hear much today of conflict between employers and employees: negotiations, arbitration, attempts at conciliation, walk-outs and strikes.

 Training of apprentices, adaptation to new techniques of production, co-ordination of processes between various departments involved in the finished product — these and similar questions would truly be work problems.

 But what concerns the workmen today is whether his wages are adequate to procure for him the requirements of life and the support of his family.
-And is this not a problem common to all consumers today, whether wage earners, farmers, or whatever?
+And is this not a problem common to all consumers today, whether wage earners, farmers, or what else?

 But, as long as wages are the subject of complaint, it is as a consumer, and not as a worker, that the employee is complaining.
 And if his demands go further, if he desires to have a say in what is done in the plant, he is even there voicing an aspiration common to every human being.
 One does not like to have to act blindly under the dictates of another.
 But there, also, the financial system, concentrating the means of production in the hands of fewer and fewer men, is an obstacle to the enfranchisement of the worker.